 One very encouraging improvement is in Seager’s approach at the plate.
 In past year’s I’ve been critical of his high groundball rate, but in 2019 he lowered it to a career-low 39% while posting a career-high 39% flyball rate.
 That should certainly bode well for his power production going forward, BUT it’s a two-way street as he still only managed 19 home runs with this new approach.
 All in all, Seager will probably give you a .275-.285 AVG, 7-8 home runs, and plenty of runs and RBI due to batting in the Dodgers lineup.
 He’s a safe but boring pick in the 12th round.

 No. 18: Elvis Andrus (Texas Rangers)

 Pop Quiz: how many home runs did Elvis Andrus hit in 2019?
 How many bases did he steal?
 What was his average?
 I thought this was your job to tell us this stuff.
 Yeah, sure, but this is for the dramatic reveal!
 Andrus hit 12 home runs, stole 31 bases, and batted .275 last season, a performance worth the top 10 at SS.
 Another fun fact about Andrus: excluding his injury-shortened 2018 season, Elvis Andrus has stolen at least 21 bases in every season since 2009 while batting no lower than .258.
-I see nothing in his profile that leads me to believe this trend is about to end.
+If not for the 60-game season, I would see nothing in his profile that would have led me to believe this trend was about to end.